 Can I Skip the Chocolate Chips?

 You can make them without the chocolate chips, however, I do feel as though they add just the right amount of sweetness as the cookies themselves are not too sweet.
 If you want to skip the chocolate chips, you could add in a couple tablespoons of maple syrup to sweeten them up if you’d like.
+And maple syrup is a natural sweetener, so you are still keeping them clean if you add in some in.

 Looking for More Clean Breakfast Ideas?